iOSdevSofotatos/iOS-dev-journey/VAPOR-API-WITH-SWIFTUI.md

 Note that name is an optional String since URL query strings should always be optional.
 If you want to require a parameter, use a route parameter instead

+I used the async APIs on URLSession to send HTTP requests from the frontend, and I used Vapor and the MongoDB driver’s async APIs to handle requests on the backend

+QUESTION
+sorry if this sounds dumb I still try to understand the connection between the frontend and the backend, lets say I want to build an e-shop with swiftUI for the frontend and vapor to handle the backend.
+When my user first open the app, he will see the login section, after he enters his username and password and presses the login button, a GET request will be sent to the server, it will check if the user and password match and will send back a response.
+My question is,  are both the request and response handled by vapor?

+ANSWER
+yes

+but a GET request is a bad choice for a login request

+even if done over HTTPS, there's a good chance that it might get logged, with all the query parameters intact -> the users' credentials in it

+What do you mean how I would approach it?
+There's not much room for creativity, you need a POST request with the credentials (username and password for example), and in return you send a token back that the app can store on the keychain, and include with later requests

+The token returned is used within a Bearer Authorization header and sent with each request after login. it is unique to the user and should change with every login request (and timeout server side).
+It is how the backend knows who the user is without requiring them send their credentials with every request.

+For the 4 main request types, there is a general rule of thumb (at least this is how I learned them)

+GET: Read only requests
+POST: CREATING a record or something (Login creating a session for example, adding items to a shopping cart, purchase, etc)
+PUT: UPDATING an existing record (password change, update profile)
+DELETE: ...
+Deleting a record.

+Things to keep in mind when designing the App/Server interactions.